jefebromden/jefebromden.github.io/content/posts/firefox-addon-basics.md

 ---
 title: "Firefox Addon Basics"
-author: "Rosendo Ayala"
+author: "JefeBromden"
 date: 2024-05-01T10:38:02-03:00
-draft: true
+draft: false
 ---

 # Firefox Addon Basics
 The following knowledge is assumed:
-- Bash interpreter.
-Althought is just used to create directories and plain text files to simplified this cookbook.
-You can use a file explorer and any text editor
+- `Bash`.
+Althought it's just used to interact with `Hugo`.
+The rest of the commands are used to create directories and plain text files to simplify writing this cookbook.
+You can use a file explorer and any text editor for that
-- The syntax of the following formats:
+- The `json` format of the following languages:
-  - `json`
-  - `javascript`
+  - `Javascript`
   - `HTML`
   - `CSS`

 ## Install
 ### Create an Addon
-If you have an extension already, you can skip to the next subseccion.
+If you have an extension already, you can skip to the next subsection.
 This addon doesn't do anything, it's just a proof of concept
 ```bash
 mkdir ~/link-extractor && pushd $_
 cat > manifest.json << EOF